Captyon/captyon/README.md

 ## License & acknowledgements

-- Caption Studio Non-Resale Attribution License (see `LICENSE` file.)
+- Captyon Non-Resale Attribution License (see `LICENSE` file.)
 - Thanks to the open-source ecosystem: Vue, Vite, Express, MongoDB, Sharp, and others.

 ---

-Enjoy editing captions and organizing your media with Caption Studio!
+Enjoy editing captions and organizing your media with Captyon!